USS Howard (DD-179): Service history

 Howard departed San Francisco on 1 March 1920 to join the Pacific Destroyer force at San Diego, California.
 After initial tactical maneuvers and gunnery training, she departed San Diego on 3 May for Topolobampo, Mexico.
 She rejoined her destroyer flotilla on 17 May to participate in intensive and prolonged operations in the San Diego area, including torpedo practice, patrol, battle practices, and exercises with submarines.
-Howard decommissioned on 27 May 1922.
+Robert W. Hayler was commanding officer of Howard from 5 July 1921 until the ship decommissioned on 27 May 1922.

 Classified DMS-7

 Recommissioned 29 August 1940, Howard was converted to a minesweeper and reclassified DMS-7.
 She sailed from San Diego in mid-October, arrived at Norfolk, Virginia, on 29 October, and proceeded on 19 November for duty in the Caribbean Sea.
 She remained there until 17 May 1941 conducting minesweeping assignments and patrol duty enforcing the Neutrality Act.
 Howard returned to Norfolk on 19 May and participated in exercises along the Chesapeake Bay until the Japanese attack on Pearl Harbor on 7 December 1941 plunged the United States into World War II.